 In fact, ERP software may be more complex and time-consuming to develop or customise without an expert’s consultation or advice.
 As technology is changing rapidly, open-source ERP users need to keep an eye on the innovative updates of ERP functions and features to progressively improve their organisation’s processes.
 Thus, the open-source ERP software development team should preferably be comprised of a project manager, analysts, developers, testers, functional experts and so on, to properly operate and develop the system.
 Instead of being dependent on an ERP provider, companies will have to rely on the knowledge of their own IT team.

-3. Is the open-source ERP software cost-effective?
+3. Is open-source ERP software cost-effective?

-Acquiring an open-source ERP system may sound attractive with no charges for licenses, subscription, customisation or support fees etc. However, as discussed above, there is the requirement to have a strong in-house team of ERP technicians.
+Acquiring an open-source ERP system may sound attractive with no charges for licenses, subscription, customisation or support fees, etc. However, as discussed above, there is a requirement to have a strong in-house team of ERP technicians.
 It is recommended that companies should thoroughly consider the costs of IT effort for ongoing operation (implementation, training, support, maintenance) as well as ERP system upgrades and customisation.
 In the long run, the IT costs accumulated may exceed the price of the closed-source ERP licenses paid on a subscription basis, which will ultimately cause a burden on your finance.

 Overall, open-source ERP software will be more practical for large organisations with robust development and strong in-house IT forces or companies with very simple operational processes.
 The reason being that open-source ERP software is commonly not fully developed with integrated functions, thus requiring extensive effort on additional development and security enhancement, companies especially growing SMEs would prefer the partnership with closed-source ERP vendors as they provide full support and a higher level of security.

-It is highly recommended to do immense research and seek consultations from experts prior to making decisions on technology investment such as an ERP system, which can cause huge transformation to your business.
+It is highly recommended to do immense research and seek consultations from experts prior to making decisions on technology investment such as an ERP system, which can cause a huge transformation to your business.
 You can follow these 5 steps to pick up a best fit ERP solution for your organisation.